-Other Relevant Information: Students may be admitted for the fall or spring semester.
-Applications are accepted from September 1 through March 15.
+Other Relevant Information: Students are admitted for the fall semester only.
+Applications are accepted from September 1 through February 15.

 FL(ECI) 505 Issues and Trends in Foreign Language Education--Theory and Practice.
 FL(ECI) 506 Instructional Technology in Foreign Language Education.